awesomeeng/awesome-log/README.md

 Log.bad(...);
 ```

 You may have as many Log Levels as you desire, but each must have a unique name.
 Also, there are a handful of reserved words (anything that is already in the AwesomeLog class) and you cannot use them.
-These include: `AbstractLogWriter, AbstractLogFormatter, initialized, running, config, history, historySizeLimit, levels, levelNames, definedWriters, definedFormatters, defineWriter, defineFormatter, init, start, stop, pause, resume, clearHistory, getLevel, log, cpatureSubProcess, releaseSubProcess.`
+These include: `AbstractLogWriter, AbstractLogFormatter, initialized, running, config, history, historySizeLimit, levels, levelNames, definedWriters, definedFormatters, defineWriter, defineFormatter, init, start, stop, pause, resume, clearHistory, getLevel, log, captureSubProcess, releaseSubProcess.`

 In addition to the log level methods, you also use the `Log.log()` method which takes the level as the first argument, so you can programmatically set the level if needed.
 ```